 However, there are other simple ways to eliminate bruises:

 1. Apply ice on the bruise

-This is a very simple and quick way to get rid of bruises and consists of passing an ice cube over the bruise as soon as it appears.
+This is a very simple and quick way to get rid of bruises and consists of applying an ice cube over the bruise as soon as it appears.
 The ice will help to decrease the blood supply to the region, thus reducing the bruise.

 2. Use a warm compress

-3. Apply an ointments for bruises
+3. Apply an ointment for bruises